Wikia/mab/README.md

 ## Usage

-## Release To Huddler Jar Repo
+## Release To Jar Repo

     ./scripts/deploy.sh

 ## License

-Copyright © 2013 Collacom, Inc
+Copyright © 2013-2014 Wikia

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.